browserengineering/book/book/styles.md

     # ...
 ```

-We need to put these assignments in at the top of `compute_style`,
+Make sure the defaults come first in `compute_style` so they can be
-because we need them to be overridden, later, by the values from the
+overridden by values from the `style` attribute.
-`style` attribute.

 Parsing CSS
 ===========

-We\'ve now got user-set styles, but those styles have to be specified on
+The `style` attribtue is set element by element.
+It's good for one-off
-an element-by-element basis.
-This makes it pretty tedious to change the
+changes, but is a tedious way to change the style of, say, every
-style of, say, every paragraph on the page, let alone to make multiple
+paragraph on the page.
+Plus, if multiple web pages are supposed to
-web pages that share the same style---what if you forget the correct
+share the same style, you're liable to forget the `style` attribute.
-`style` attribute?
-In the early days of the web,[^3] this
+In the early days of the web,^[I\'m talking Netscape 3.
+The late 90s.]
-element-by-element approach was all there was.[^4] But then CSS was
+this element-by-element approach was all there was.^[Though back then
-invented, and it had a few goals:

--   CSS files must be reusable across multiple web pages, so that those
-    pages can look similar
+it wasn't the `style` attribute, it was a custom elements like `font`
+and `center`.]
+CSS was invented to improve on this state of affairs:

--   CSS files must be able to adjust styling of many elements at once
+-   CSS files can to adjust styling of many elements at once
+-   CSS files can style multiple pages from a single file
--   The design must be future-proof and handle browsers with different
+-   CSS is future-proof and supports browsers with different features
-    features

-To achieve that, CSS took the simple key-value idea that we\'ve already
+To achieve that, extended the key-value `style` attribute with two
-implemented and extended it with two interlinked ideas of *selectors*
-and *cascading*.
-In CSS, you have blocks of key-value pairs, and those
+connected ideas: *selectors* and *cascading*.
+In CSS, you have blocks
-blocks apply to *multiple elements*, specified using a selector.
-That
+of key-value pairs, and those blocks apply to *multiple elements*,
+specified using a selector.
+Since that allows multiple key-values
-means multiple key-values pairs might apply to one element, so there may
+pairs to apply to one element, *cascading* resolves conflicts by using
-be conflict, and *cascading* is the rule by which these conflicts are
-resolved.
+the most specific rule.

-So overall, CSS is a sequence of rules that look like this:
+Those blocks look like this:

 ``` {.css}
 selector {